CSinha-aidash/Swift/README.md

 ### Started with varibles, constant and static in Swift

-### Understood wy to use states like Stirg, Int, Bool, Double, Float
+### Understood why to use states like Stirg, Int, Bool, Double, Float

 ### Write Functions in swift
 - How to pass parameters